olegz/devnexus/recipe-local-stream/README.md

 spring boot add --from  https://github.com/olegz/devnexus/tree/main/recipe-local-stream
 ```

+> **_IMPORTANT:_** Please read and act on this following sectioin or you will get `NullPointer Cannot invoke "org.springframework.messaging.Message.getPayload()" because "messageReceived" is null` while executing the test.

 ## Add ability for uppercase to send message to Kafka topic
 Update the `uppercase` method as follows to use the `StreamBridge` to send the upper cased string to the `test-topic` topic.
 ```java